Featured Content

 President Jahjaga emphasized the influence of public diplomacy worldwide and the impact it had on Kosova’s development.
 “For half a century, American Councils have been visionaries, pioneers of international exchange and public diplomacy.
 And I have no doubts that the next 50 years will bring even more success and progress,” said President Jahjaga.

-The Crucial Role of Languages & Area Studies in Sustaining Strong International Ties
+The Crucial Role of Languages & Area Studies in Maintaining Strong International Ties

 The next panel discussed the transformative experience of language and cultural immersion programs and how they benefit U.S. officials’ ability to communicate national interests and strengthen ties globally.